A Comprehensive Guide To Why Spiti Valley In Winter Is The Perfect Choice For You

 2. Dhankar Monastery

-Located at an altitude of over 12,500 feet above sea level, the Dhankar monastery is one of the most stunning monasteries and one of the best to visit during the winter months.
-The monastery is the perfect amalgamation of ancient art, spirituality and intricate architecture, and the same goes up a notch during winters.
+Located over 12,500 feet above sea level, the Dhankar monastery is one of the most stunning monasteries and best to visit during winter.
+The sanctuary is the perfect amalgamation of ancient art, spirituality and intricate architecture; the same goes up a notch during winters.

 3. Pin Valley National Park

 One of the highest altitude national parks in the country, the Pin Valley National Park is one of the best places to visit in Spiti in Winter.
-There are usually two routes to reach the national park, one is the Manali-Rohtang-Kunzum Pass and the second is considered to be the winter pass which is Shimla-Tapri- Kaza which is open from March to December.
-In order to reach the national park, you will have to traverse on the second route.
-After reaching the national park, you might be able to spot animals like snow leopard, Ibex,and the Himalayan Snowcock among others.
+There are usually two routes to reach the national park: one is the Manali-Rohtang-Kunzum Pass, and the second is considered to be the winter pass, which is Shimla-Tapri-Kaza- Kaza, which is open from March to December.

 4. Key Monastery

-The oldest monastery in the Spiti Valley, the Key Monastery is known for its architecture which becomes more beautiful when covered with snow.
-Surrounded by snow capped mountains, the monastery offers stunning views of the Spiti river.
-The major attractions in the monastery during winter include the prayer hall,the library and daily prayer sessions.
-The monastery, untouched during the winters is perfect for those seeking peace without the hustle and bustle of the crowd.
+The oldest monastery in the Spiti Valley, the Key Monastery, is known for its architecture, which becomes more beautiful when covered with snow.
+Surrounded by snow-capped mountains, the monastery offers stunning views of the Spiti River.
+The major attractions in the sanctuary during winter include the prayer hall, the library and daily prayer sessions.
+The monastery, untouched during the winters, is perfect for those seeking peace without the hustle and bustle of the crowd.

 Common Issues In Spiti In Winter

-Spiti Valley is probably one of the best places to visit during the winter months, the desert land turns into a white beauty and gives you views that you won’t get anywhere else.
-The winter wonderland for sure gives you an experience like no other, however there are some common issues that one can face in Spiti in winter.
+Spiti Valley is probably one of the best places to visit during winter; the desert land turns into a white beauty and gives you views you won’t get anywhere else.
+The winter wonderland certainly gives you an experience like no other, however, there are some common issues that one can face in Spiti in winter.

 Harsh Winter and Temperature

-The valley is located at high altitude, and winter temperatures can drop to as low as -20°C. The extreme cold can become a hindrance to travel and staying outdoors for extended periods.
+The valley is located at a high altitude, and winter temperatures can drop to as low as -20°C in Spiti Valley in December.
+The extreme cold can hinder travel and stay outdoors for extended periods.
 It is essential to carry appropriate winter clothing, including insulated jackets, gloves, and hats, to protect yourself from the cold.

 Limited Accommodation

-In winter, many guesthouses and hotels in Spiti valley are closed, and the available ones have limited facilities.
-It is advisable to book accommodation in advance, and also carry a sleeping bag and a warm blanket to stay warm and comfortable.
+In winter, many guesthouses and hotels in Spiti Valley are closed, and the available ones need more facilities.
+It is advisable to book accommodation in advance and also carry a sleeping bag and a warm blanket to stay warm and comfortable.

 Limited Food Options

-The food options in Spiti valley are limited in winter, and many restaurants and cafes remain closed.
-It is advisable to carry some non-perishable food items like biscuits, nuts, and chocolates to keep yourself energized during the day.
+The food options in Spiti Valley are limited in winter, and many restaurants and cafes still need to be opened.
+It is advisable to carry some non-perishable food items like biscuits, nuts, and chocolates to energise yourself during the day.
 You can also enjoy authentic Spitian dishes like Thukpa and Momos in the local homes.

 Snow Blockades

-The roads in Spiti in winter can get blocked due to heavy snowfall.
-The roads are narrow and winding, and snow removal can be a challenging task.
+The roads in Spiti Valley in December and January can get blocked due to heavy snowfall.
+The streets are narrow and winding, and snow removal can be challenging.
 Therefore, It is advisable to check road conditions before embarking on the journey and carry snow chains for your vehicle.

 Limited Connectivity

-The connectivity in Spiti in winter is limited, and mobile networks and internet services are weak or non-existent in some areas.
-That’s why it is highly recommended to carry a satellite phone or a walkie-talkie to stay connected with your travel group and the outside world in case of an emergency.
+The connectivity in Spiti in winter is limited, and mobile networks and internet services need to be stronger or more present in some areas.
+That’s why carrying a satellite phone or a walkie-talkie is highly recommended to stay connected with your travel group and the outside world in case of an emergency.

 Altitude Sickness

-Spiti valley is located at high altitude, and some people may experience altitude sickness in winter due to the extreme cold and reduced oxygen levels.
-It is advisable to acclimatize slowly, drink plenty of water, and avoid alcohol and smoking.
+Spiti Valley is located at a high altitude, and some people may experience altitude sickness in winter due to the extreme cold and reduced oxygen levels.
+It is advisable to acclimatise slowly, drink plenty of water, and avoid alcohol and smoking.

 How To Reach Spiti Valley In Winter

-Reaching the Spiti Valley in winter is the real challenge due to the heavy snowfall, and the closure of roads in some areas.
-Though if you’re ready to take the challenge then you can take the route from Manali to reach the Spiti Valley in winter.
+Reaching the Spiti Valley in winter is the real challenge due to the heavy snowfall and the closure of roads in some areas.
+However, if you’re ready to take the challenge, then you can take the route from Manali to reach the Spiti Valley in winter.

-By Air: The closest airport to Spiti Valley is the Bhuntar Airport, which is about 250 kilometres away.
-However, the airports remain closed in the winters and the only way by which you can reach the valley is by road.
+By Air: The closest airport to Spiti Valley is the Bhuntar Airport, about 250 kilometres away.
+However, the airports remain closed in the winter, and the only way you can reach the valley is by road.

 By Road: The road is the only way to reach the Spiti Valley in winter.
-The best way to reach Spiti Valley in winter is by hiring a local taxi or a private vehicle along with a skilled driver who has prior experience driving on the narrow and winding roads of the Spiti Valley.
+The best way to go Spiti Valley in winter is by hiring a local taxi or a private vehicle along with a skilled driver with prior experience driving on the narrow and winding roads of the Spiti Valley.

 There are usually two routes to reach the valley.
-One is from Shimla, while the other one is from Manali, the Shimla route is closed during the winter months.
-Therefore, the only way to reach the Spiti Valley in winter is via the Manali route.
+One is from Shimla, while the other is from Manali.
+The Shimla route is closed during winter.
+Therefore, the Manali route is the only way to reach the Spiti Valley in winter.

-Travelling to Spiti Valley in winter has its own pros and cons.
-Travellers can experience something new when visiting the valley in winter, though travelling during the winter season requires some preparation; one thing is for sure, that you will be having the time of your life in Spiti Valley in Winter.
+Travelling to Spiti Valley in winter has its pros and cons.
+Travellers can experience something new when visiting the valley in winter, though travelling during the winter requires some preparation; one thing is for sure: you will have the time of your life in Spiti Valley in Winter.

 Frequently Asked Questions About Travelling To Spiti Valley In Winter